-To enable observer UE and target UE to be able to perform measurement and communicate for delivering measurement data, the 2 UEs have to be discovered by each other first.
+To enable a Reference UE and a target UE to be able to perform measurement and communicate for delivering measurement data, the UEs have to be discovered by each other first.

 The discovery procedure is used for a UE to discover or to be discovered by other UE(s) in proximity over the PC5 interface with the aim of performing Ranging and Sidelink Positioning.

-Observer UE and Target UE are 2 roles in the Ranging based service and Sidelink Positioning, in terms of who provides the reference plane and reference direction.
+Reference UE and Target UE are 2 roles in the Ranging based service and Sidelink Positioning, in terms of who provides the reference plane and reference direction.
 Either one can be discovered by the other.

-Ranging/Sidelink Positioning device discovery may be triggered at UE based on network instruction (e.g. under network monitoring, when, within which distance/angle or which UE(s) can be discovered).
+Ranging/Sidelink Positioning device discovery may be triggered at the UEs themselves and/or based on network instruction (e.g. under network monitoring, when, within which distance/angle or which UE(s) can be discovered).

 Following aspects need to be addressed under this key issue:

-1. How the Observer UE and the Target UE are discovered by each other to perform Ranging based service and Sidelink Positioning for the case of in coverage, partial coverage and out of coverage for both UE triggered and network triggered Ranging/Sidelink Positioning, with the following considerations:
+1. How Reference UEs and Target UEs are discovered by each other to perform Ranging based service and Sidelink Positioning for the case of in coverage, partial coverage and out of coverage for both UE triggered and network triggered Ranging/Sidelink Positioning, with the following considerations:

-- How one Target UE and one observer UE are discovered by each other?
+- How one Target UE and one Reference UE are discovered by each other?

-- How one Target UE and multiple observers UEs are discovered by each other?
+- How one Target UE and multiple Reference UEs are discovered by each other?

-- How one observer UE and multiple target UEs are discovered by each other?
+- How one Reference UE and multiple target UEs are discovered by each other?

 NOTE 1: ProSe direct discovery procedure should be reused as much as possible.